Medium Mark C

-The Medium Mark C Hornet was a British tank developed during the First World War, but produced too late to see any fighting.
+The Medium Mark C Hornet was a British medium tank developed during the First World War, but produced too late to see any fighting.

 Development

 In 1917 Sir William Tritton had developed the Medium Mark A Whippet without involving his former co-worker Walter Gordon Wilson.
 In response Major Wilson began to design an improved type on his own, the Medium Mark B, in July 1917.
 As soon as he became aware of Wilson's intentions, Tritton ordered his chief designer, William Rigby, to design a rival type: the Medium Mark C. The drawings were approved by the British Army on 19 April 1918.
 The prototype was finished in August, a few weeks before the Medium B prototype also in construction at Tritton's own factory.
 At first 200 tanks were ordered; later this was increased to 600, all to be produced by William Foster & Co Ltd at Lincoln with Armlet & Wortley as subcontractor.
+Only 50 were built.
 The colloquial name of the tank was to be "Hornet", but it seems nobody ever used it.